pauldambra/pauldambra.github.io/_posts/2014-01-23-comparing-mongodb-and-tokumx.md

 I installed MongoDB on one and TokuMX on the other.

 A NodeJS script was used to repetitively insert 6000 records and then query over the data in a single collection while only one of the two servers was powered on.
 I didn't clear out the databases beteen runs although this didn't appear to impact on the results.
-The script used is available [on GitHub](https://github.com/pauldambra/mongotest" target="_blank)&nbsp;and feedback on better tests or mechanism for performing them is welcome!
+The script used is available [on GitHub](https://github.com/pauldambra/mongotest)and feedback on better tests or mechanism for performing them is welcome!

 The tests were run using asynchronous queues with varying levels of concurrency in order to try and simulate a relatively realistic load.
-The data gathered can be found [on Google Docs](http://goo.gl/6a9qfl" target="_blank)
+The data gathered can be found [on Google Docs](http://goo.gl/6a9qfl)

 The first set of tests were run against a collection with no indexes set.